 - You recently created an AdWords account: If you're a new advertiser, your forecasts are based on historical average data for all advertisers because we don't know anything about your particular business yet.
 We provide a rough average for your guidance until we know more about how your ads are performing.

 - Your ads run on the Display Network: Your forecasts are for the Search Network, and don't include forecasts for the number of clicks that your ads might receive on the Display Network, including placements that you choose.
 You can expect more traffic than what's predicted if your ads run on the Display Network as well.

 - You are targeting a small geographic region: You can expect results to be less accurate if you're targeting a small geographic location, simply because we have less data on which to base predictions.

-- A full week of data is averaged to provide a daily forecast: Forecasts are based on one week of data, and are averaged to provide daily forecasts.
+- A full week of data is averaged to provide a daily forecast: Forecasts are based on one week's worth of data and are averaged to provide daily forecasts.
 Day-to-day traffic will vary, so consider an entire week's average rather than a single day's forecast.

-If you raise the maximum cost-per-click (max CPC) bid for your keywords, you can generally expect your ad to show closer to the top of the search results page.
-However, here are some cases when increasing your max CPC bid may lower your average position:
+If you raise the maximum cost-per-click (Max.
+CPC) bid for your keywords, then you can generally expect your ad to show closer to the top of the search results page.
+However, here are some cases when increasing your Max.
+CPC bid may lower your average position:

 - Your original bid was very low: If your bid is very low, people may only see your ad once other advertisers have spent all their daily budget.
 In this case, your ad may achieve a relatively high position, but it will only show a small number of times - which means that it may get few impressions.
 If you raise your bid, your ad may appear alongside other advertisers before they've spent all their budget.
 In this case, you might gain additional impressions, but your ad might show at a lower position than it would have once other advertisers' ads stopped showing.
 These additional impressions might lower your ad's overall average position.